hyperledger-labs/minifabric/README.md

 # Minifabric
 This tool helps Fabric users working with fabric network.
 It currently provides the following functions:

-1. Deploy a fabric network based on this [spec](spec.yaml) file
+1. Deploy a fabric network based on this [spec](spec.yaml) or your own customized spec
 2. Tear down the deployed fabric network
-3. Create new channels
+3. Create channel
-4. Join peers to the new channels
+4. Join peers to a channel
-5. Install chaincode or your own chaincode
+5. Install sample chaincode or your own chaincode
 6. Instantiate chaincode

 # Prerequsites